Solar cell: Encapsulation

-Autonomous maintenance

-Novel self-cleaning mechanisms for solar panels are being developed.
-For instance, in 2019 via wet-chemically etched nanowires and a hydrophobic coating on the surface water droplets could remove 98% of dust particles, which may be especially relevant for applications in the desert.

 Manufacture

-Solar cells share some of the same processing and manufacturing techniques as other semiconductor devices.
+Solar cells share some processing and manufacturing techniques with other semiconductor devices and are commonly used in calculators, watches, and to power satellites in space.
 However, the strict requirements for cleanliness and quality control of semiconductor fabrication are more relaxed for solar cells, lowering costs.

-Polycrystalline silicon wafers are made by wire-sawing block-cast silicon ingots into 180 to 350 micrometer wafers.
+Polycrystalline silicon wafers are made by wire-sawing block-cast silicon ingots into 180 to 350 micrometer thick wafers.
 The wafers are usually lightly p-type-doped.
 A surface diffusion of n-type dopants is performed on the front side of the wafer.
 This forms a p–n junction a few hundred nanometers below the surface.

 Anti-reflection coatings are then typically applied to increase the amount of light coupled into the solar cell.
 Silicon nitride has gradually replaced titanium dioxide as the preferred material, because of its excellent surface passivation qualities.
 It prevents carrier recombination at the cell surface.
 A layer several hundred nanometers thick is applied using plasma-enhanced chemical vapor deposition.
 Some solar cells have textured front surfaces that, like anti-reflection coatings, increase the amount of light reaching the wafer.
 Such surfaces were first applied to single-crystal silicon, followed by multicrystalline silicon somewhat later.

 A full area metal contact is made on the back surface, and a grid-like metal contact made up of fine "fingers" and larger "bus bars" are screen-printed onto the front surface using a silver paste.
 This is an evolution of the so-called "wet" process for applying electrodes, first described in a US patent filed in 1981 by Bayer AG.
-The rear contact is formed by screen-printing a metal paste, typically aluminium.
-Usually this contact covers the entire rear, though some designs employ a grid pattern.
-The paste is then fired at several hundred degrees Celsius to form metal electrodes in ohmic contact with the silicon.
-Some companies use an additional electroplating step to increase efficiency.
-After the metal contacts are made, the solar cells are interconnected by flat wires or metal ribbons, and assembled into modules or "solar panels".
-Solar panels have a sheet of tempered glass on the front, and a polymer encapsulation on the back.
+The rear contact is formed by screen-printing a metal paste.
+To maximize frontal surface area available for sunlight and improve solar cell efficiency, manufacturers use various rear contact electrode techniques: